When it comes to figuring out the best way to find a job, there are nearly as many opinions as there are job seekers and headhunters.

 1. Build up your confidence

 The best way to find a job begins with yourself.
 Before you can sell yourself to others, you have to convince yourself of your worth.
-If you’ve been fired or laid off from a previous job, take time to figure out what went wrong and how you can avoid such a situation in the future.
+If you’ve been fired or laid off from a previous job, take time to figure out what went wrong.
+From this you can identify how you can avoid such a situation in the future.

 Even if your previous employer let you go, get over it and realize you’re a hot commodity.
 2018 unemployment levels are at a seventeen-year low.
 With the number of new jobs on the rise, the talent pool is contracting.